codess-aus/PL-900/Core_components.md

 You should choose Power Automate for using AI builder.
 Both Power Apps and Power Automate can use AI models built by Al Builder.

+You can use a custom Al model in Power Apps.
+In AI Builder, select Use model to embed it in a Power Apps canvas app.
+AI models can enhance your app capabilities.

+You can use a custom AI model in Power Automate.
+In AI Builder, select use model to embed it in your flow or create a new flow.
+AI models can enhance your flow capabilities.

+You can test a custom AI model before publishing.
+In AI Builder, select Model and click Quick test to check your model's accuracy.
+AI models can enhance your flow capabilities.